|

 might look like it lands out of bounds, violating categorical distinctions

-as it does between nature's animate and (seemingly) inanimate processes.
+between nature's animate and (seemingly) inanimate processes.

 categories.
-The redescribe the universe.
+They redescribe the universe.

-In elaborating the hypothesis, I've been grateful for accommodations that
+In elaborating the hypothesis, I've been grateful

-that fill in pieces of the puzzle: complex
+At every turn it delivers discoveries that fill in pieces of the puzzle: complex

 organic chemistry in interstellar space, nuclear